-During its development, Tetrabenazine tablet was administered to 773 unique subjects and patients.
-The conditions and duration of exposure to Tetrabenazine tablet varied greatly, and included single and multiple dose clinical pharmacology studies in healthy volunteers (n=259) and open-label (n=529) and double-blind studies (n=84) in patients.
+During its development, tetrabenazine was administered to 773 unique subjects and patients.
+The conditions and duration of exposure to tetrabenazine varied greatly, and included single-dose and multiple-dose clinical pharmacology studies in healthy volunteers (n=259) and open-label (n=529) and double-blind studies (n=84) in patients.

-In a randomized, 12-week, placebo-controlled clinical trial of HD subjects, adverse reactions were more common in the Tetrabenazine tablet group than in the placebo group.
-Forty-nine of 54 (91%) patients who received Tetrabenazine tablet experienced one or more adverse reactions at any time during the study.
-The most common adverse reactions (over 10%, and at least 5% greater than placebo) were sedation/ somnolence, fatigue, insomnia, depression, akathisia, anxiety and nausea.
+In a randomized, 12-week, placebo-controlled clinical trial of HD patients, adverse reactions were more common in the tetrabenazine group than in the placebo group.
+Forty-nine of 54 (91%) patients who received tetrabenazine experienced one or more adverse reactions at any time during the study.
+The most common adverse reactions over 10%, and at least 5% greater than placebo) were sedation/somnolence, fatigue, insomnia, depression, akathisia, anxiety/anxiety aggravated, and nausea.

-The number and percentage of the most common adverse reactions that occurred at any time during the study in ≥4% of Tetrabenazine tablet-treated patients, and with a greater frequency than in placebo-treated patients, are presented in Table 1.
+The number and percentage of the most common adverse reactions that occurred at any time during the study in ≥4% of tetrabenazine-treated patients, and with a greater frequency than in placebo-treated patients, are presented in Table 1.

-Dose escalation was discontinued or dosage of study drug was reduced because of one or more adverse reactions in 28 of 54 (52%) patients randomized to Tetrabenazine tablet.
+Dose escalation was discontinued or dosage of study drug was reduced because of one or more adverse reactions in 28 of 54 (52%) patients randomized to tetrabenazine.
 These adverse reactions consisted of sedation (15), akathisia (7), parkinsonism (4), depression (3), anxiety (2), fatigue (1) and diarrhea (1).
-Some patients had more than one adverse reaction and are, therefore, counted more than once.
+Some patients had more than one AR and are, therefore, counted more than once.

 Adverse Reactions Due to Extrapyramidal Symptoms

-Table 2 describes the incidence of events considered to be extrapyramidal adverse reactions which occurred at a greater frequency in Tetrabenazine tablet –treated patients compared to placebo-treated patients.
+Table 2 describes the incidence of events considered to be extrapyramidal adverse reactions which occurred at a greater frequency in tetrabenazine -treated patients compared to placebo-treated patients.

-The following adverse reactions have been identified during post-approval use of Tetrabenazine tablet.
+The following adverse reactions have been identified during post-approval use of tetrabenazine.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.